pulumi/examples/aws-ts-static-website/README.md

 Configure the Pulumi program.
 There are several configuration settings that need to be
 set:

-- `certificateArn` - ACM certificate to serve content from.
-ACM certificate creation needs to be done manually.
-Also, any certificate used to secure a CloudFront distribution must be created in the `us-east-1` region.
+- `pathToWebsiteContents` - Directory of the website's contents. e.g. the `./www` folder.
 - `targetDomain` - The domain to serve the website at (e.g. www.example.com).
 It is assumed that the parent domain (example.com) is a Route53 Hosted Zone in the AWS account you are running the Pulumi program in.
-- `pathToWebsiteContents` - Directory of the website's contents. e.g. the `./www` folder.
+- `certificateArn` - (Optional) ACM certificate to serve content from.
+If provided, the certificate must be in the `us-east-1` region.
+If omitted, a certificate will be created with ACM.
+- `languageRedirect` - (Optional) Boolean flag to provision a Lambda@Edge fuction to redirect for specific client-supported languages.

 ## How it works